TForth4/csci-373-fall-2022/README.md

 ### Coursework

-**Homework:** There will be weekly homework assignments, typically assigned on Monday and due the following Monday.
+**Homework (40%):** There will be weekly homework assignments, typically assigned on Monday and due the following Monday.
 Be advised: some homeworks are rather substantial.
 Doing the homeworks is a crucial part of learning the material.

-**Projects:** There will be three projects during the course.
+**Projects (30%, 10% each):** There will be three projects during the course.
 Each project is weighted equally and addresses one module of the course.
 In other words, there will be one project about search-based reasoning, one project about probabilistic reasoning, and one project about logical reasoning.

+The projects will be done in groups of two.
+Each project will be due approximately one week after the exam for that module.
+In addition to submitting your project code online, each group will meet with me for 20 minutes, during which you will present your design and answer questions about the design decisions that you made.

-**Exams:** There will be three exams during the course.
+**Exams (30%, 10% each):** There will be three exams during the course.
 Each exam is weighted equally and covers one module of the course.
 In other words, there will be one exam about search-based reasoning, one exam about probabilistic reasoning, and one exam about logical reasoning.

+The exams must be done individually, without consulting other students or external resources on the Internet.
+However, you are welcome to consult your course notes and provided course materials (including the textbook) while writing the exams.
+The exams will be designed to be completed during a 50-minute class period, and you will be given a free class period to complete each exam.
+However, the exams will be "take-home", and need only be submitted sometime before midnight on the day they are assigned.
+You are free to use as much extra time as you need on the day of the exam.

 ### Learning Outcomes